After cataract surgery

 You will have a follow up appointment after surgery.
 This is usually within 6 weeks after surgery.

-If there were no problems during your operation, you will be asked to make an optician near you.
+If there were no problems during your operation, you will be asked to make an appointment with an optician near you.

 Please ask us if you have any questions about this before leaving the hospital after your surgery.